Edith Cowan: Legacy

 Two years after her death, the Edith Cowan Memorial Clock was unveiled at the entrance to Perth's Kings Park.
 Believed to be the first civic monument to an Australian woman, it was built in the face of persistent opposition which has been characterised as "representative of a gender bias operating at the time".

 Her portrait featured on an Australian postage stamp in 1975, as part of a six-part "Australian Women" series.
 Australia Post honoured Edith again in 2021, for the centenary of her election, as Australia’s first woman parliamentarian.
 During the WAY 1979 sesquicentennial celebrations, a plaque was laid in St Georges Terrace in her honour.
 It is on the corner of Milligan Street and is for 1921.

 In 1984, the federal Division of Cowan was created and named after her, and in January 1991 the Western Australian College of Advanced Education was renamed Edith Cowan University (ECU).

 Her portrait appears on the Australian fifty dollar note, a polymer banknote that was first issued in October 1995.
 In 2019 the release of the latest $50 note caused a sensation when it was discovered that the word 'responsibility' in Edith Cowan's speech was spelt incorrectly, missing the last 'i'.
 In 1996, a plaque honouring her was placed in St George's Cathedral, Perth.
 There are references to her in the Centenary of Western Australian Women's Suffrage Memorial in Kings Park, and in a tapestry that was hung in King Edward Memorial Hospital in 2000 to honour women involved in the hospital.

 In 1991, Edith Cowan University purchased the house in which Edith Cowan, her husband and family had resided at 71 Malcolm Street.
 They resided in the house from 1919 for approximately 20 years.
 The house was reconstructed on the university's Joondalup campus with the assistance of the West Coast College of TAFE.
 The reconstructed house opened in 1997 as Building 20 on that campus, and currently houses the Peter Cowan Writer's Centre.

 Edith Cowan was added to the Victorian Honour Roll of Women in 2001.
-Her life was the subject of the stage play "With Fire in Her Heart: the Edith Cowan Story" by Western Australian author and playwright Trevor Todd, in 2020.
+Her life was the subject of the stage play With Fire in Her Heart: the Edith Cowan Story by Western Australian author and playwright Trevor Todd, in 2020.

+A statue of Cowan was added to St Georges Terrace in June 2025.
+It is located in front of ANZAC House, the current location of the Karrakatta Club.